wp-plugins/facebook-ads/readme.txt

 - Find New Customers: Advertise to people with similar tastes & interests as your current customers.

-**Let Wishpond’s Ad Buddy system Optimize your Target Audience.**
+**Let our Ad Buddy system Optimize your Target Audience.**

-- Let our Ad Buddy system choose the best audience for your Ad based on your business.
+- Let Wishpond's Ad Buddy system choose the best audience for your Ad based on your business.

 - Self-Optimizing Ads see who is clicking & converting to optimize your audience and Ad Spend over time.